Who will be charged for coverage?

 If you receive a letter from OHIP indicating you qualify for OHIP coverage, you need to provide a copy of that letter before the OHIP coverage becomes effective so adjustments can be made to your UHIP coverage.:

-- e-mail a scanned copy of the letter to The Centre
+- e-mail a scanned copy of the letter to our help desk.

 If we receive your letter confirming OHIP coverage after it's effective, you will only be entitled to request a refund of UHIP premiums as of the first day of the month following the date Cowan Insurance receives the Request for Refund Form.